*The Japanese Quarter in Düsseldorf

 I then proceeded to lose interest in Japanese restaurants and walked to another part of Düsseldorf.
 This was followed by me doing stuff until it was time to go back to the Netherlands so that I could work on Monday.

 Why bother with work, you ask?
-Well, I need money to pay my stupid rent.
+Well, I need money for rent.
 But more importantly, money allows me to travel to different places to eat.
 And meet new people.
-And do other things, like sightseeing and getting more cultured by visiting art museums and pretending to understand what’s in front of me even though I stridently feel a toddler could’ve created something similar.
+And do other things, like sightseeing and getting more cultured by visiting art museums and pretending to understand what’s in front of me.

 Even worse are those pieces where a person is depicted and their eyes are clearly in the wrong place but it’s okay because it’s ‘abstract’ art.
 How would you like it if your oncologist gave you an ‘abstract’ diagnosis of bone cancer?
 Interpret that in whatever way you want, why don’t you.